Why is it important to be true to yourself?

 Now that I know the consequences of being inauthentic with my feelings, I take good care of my emotional well-being.
 In fact, my primary objective in life is to remain peaceful.
 You can learn a lot about your emotions when you are honest with them.
 Now, I’m able to tell how my body reacts to different emotions and are more aware of my emotions.

-5. It helps you love yourself.
+5. It helps you to love yourself.

 If that desired image of you cease to exist one day, will you still love yourself?

-Inauthenticity isn’t love.
+Inauthenticity isn’t true love.

 Loving yourself requires you to be genuine to yourself and accept everything about yourself.
 There will be times when your thoughts are negative.
 There will be times when you feel emotional pains.
 And times when you will make mistakes.
 But as long as you are able to admit your mistakes and forgive yourself, then loving yourself will be easy.

-For those of us who rather maintain our self-image and run away from our mistakes, we are going to hold onto the guilt and suffering much longer than those who is willing to be honest with themselves and let go their mistakes.
+For those of us who rather maintain our self-image and run away from our mistakes, we are going to hold onto the guilt and suffering much longer than those who are willing to be honest with themselves and let go their mistakes.